InternLay-HG/Sin-Tax/README.md

 # QueueIt — A Virtual Line Management Platform

 QueueIt is a web and mobile platform designed to revolutionize how people and businesses manage queues.
-Users can join, monitor, and manage queues virtually for both physical locations and online services, eliminating unnecessary waiting and enhancing customer satisfaction.
+Users can join, monitor, and manage queues virtually for physical locations and online services, eliminating unnecessary waiting and enhancing customer satisfaction.

 ## Key Features: